JohnyBoy00/monster-meter/README.md

-# Monster Meter 🧃⚡
+# Monster Meter

 A mobile app for Android that helps you track your daily Monster Energy drink consumption.
-Keep tabs on your caffeine intake, spending, and drinking habits!
+Keep tabs on your caffeine intake, spending, and drinking habits with a sleek, dark-themed interface.

 ## Features

-- **Daily Statistics**: View your daily drink count, total caffeine intake, and spending
+- **Daily Statistics**: View your daily drink count, total caffeine intake, and spending in real-time
-- **Quick Logging**: Add drinks with flavor, price, timestamp, and optional notes
+- **Quick Logging**: Add drinks with flavor selection, price, and customizable date/time
-- **Flavor Management**: Manage your Monster Energy flavors library
+- **Flavor Management**: Manage your Monster Energy flavors library with images
-- **History & Statistics**: View all-time statistics and historical drink logs
+- **History & Statistics**: View all-time statistics and historical drink logs grouped by date
+- **Multi-Currency Support**: Choose from 10 different currencies for price tracking
+- **Visual Flavor Display**: See actual Monster Energy can images for each flavor
-- **Local Storage**: All data is stored locally using SQLite
+- **Local Storage**: All data is stored locally using SQLite - your data stays private

 ## Database Structure